If you’ve got thousands of dollars to spend on a mattress, save some time. You don’t need to read this article.

 When is it time for a new mattress?

 For what it’s worth, the Better Sleep Council recommends you replace your mattress every seven to 10 years.
-If you’ve been diligent about turning a mattress that needs to be turned, sleeping in different parts of the bed, and not being of excessive weight for the firmness of the mattress, you might get as much as 12 years of nightly use out of the same mattress.
+If you’ve been diligent about turning a mattress that needs to be turned, sleeping in different parts of the bed, and not being of excessive weight for the firmness of the mattress, you might get as much as 12 years of nightly use out of the same old mattress.
 The mattress would also have to be of superior construction, so pay attention when you notice a mattress that has held up particularly well over a dozen years.

 Besides age, there are some other signs you can look for that denote whether it’s time to get another one.

 - It’s aggravating your allergies – If your allergies are acting up, your mattress may be the culprit.
 It might be full of pollen and mold.
 A dust mite allergy causes a runny nose, itchy eyes, and sneezing.
-If your bed leaves you feeling stuffy each morning, you may be allergic to these microscopic arachnids who live in giant populations in old mattresses.
+If your bed leaves you feeling stuffy each morning, you may be allergic to these microscopic arachnids that live in giant populations in old mattresses.
 A new bed may be the solution to worsening allergies.
 Don’t automatically blame your bed, however.
 Is it allergy season?
 Maybe letting the room air out as a reset, vacuuming the mattress, and running an air purifier would help.

 So you’ve decided to buy a new mattress…